Skip to content

 You can run Claude Code, Codex CLI, OpenCode, and Gemini CLI on your phone right now.
 Install Cosyra for iOS or Cosyra for Android, add your API keys, and you get a full Ubuntu container with all four agents pre-installed.
 No SSH setup, no always-on laptop, no browser tabs that time out.
 We built this because we kept wanting to check on agent work from the couch or approve a Claude Code permission request while walking the dog, and the existing options were either fragile SSH chains or monitor-only dashboards.

 This guide covers why phone-based AI coding works, how each agent runs on mobile, three approaches you can take, and step-by-step setup on Cosyra.
-Free trial, 10 hours, no credit card.
+If you want the broader context first (any terminal, not just AI agents), the mobile coding terminal pillar sets the stage.
+1 hour free on signup, no credit card.

 Cosyra pre-installs four AI coding agents.
 All of them use BYOK (bring your own key), you connect your own Anthropic, OpenAI, or Google API key and pay the provider directly at their standard rates.
 Cosyra itself charges for compute, not AI tokens.